AnonymerNiklasistanonym/MoonpieBot/README.md

 | `!pp ($OSU_ID/$OSU_NAME)` | everyone | Get general account information (pp, rank, country, ...) of the streamer or of the given osu! player ID |
 | `!np` | everyone | Get a link to the currently being played map (this can be either done by using the osu! window text [default, slow and only works if the map is being played] or if [StreamCompanion](https://github.com/Piotrekol/StreamCompanion) is configured and running it can use this information instead which works always, is very fast and contains detailed information even regarding the current selected mods) |

-Every command can be optionally disabled.

 It also can recognize beatmap links in chat and print map information (and if existing the top score on the map) to the chat if enabled.
 (This can be temporarily turned off/on with the commands `!osuRequests on`/`!osuRequests off [Optional reason]` and `!osuRequests` can be used to get the current status)
 Given an osu!
 IRC login it can even send these beatmap links to the osu! client.

 It is also possible that only the `!np` command is enabled when a StreamCompanion URL (`localhost:20727`) can be found in the configuration even if no other osu! related configurations is set.

-*Everything is currently optimized and written for osu! standard which means you need to open an issue if you need other behaviour!*
+*Everything is currently optimized and written for osu! standard which means you need to open an issue if you want to use it with another game mode!*

+**Every command can be optionally disabled.**

 ### Optional: Spotify